akeru-inc/xcnotary/README.md

 # About

-[Notarizing a macOS app](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution) involves a series of manual steps, including zipping the bundle, uploading it to to Apple, and polling the notarization service.
+[Notarizing a macOS app](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution) involves a series of manual steps, including zipping a bundle, uploading it to to Apple, and polling the notarization service.

 `xcnotary` automates these steps for you.
 It: